 MANAGEMENT PLANS

-The Consent Holder must, at all times, operate and maintain the Tekapo Power Scheme in accordance with all management plans required in accordance with Conditions 5, 15, and 37 submitted to, and if required, certified by the Canterbury Regional Council as part of the conditions of resource consents [insert consent numbers].
+The Consent Holder must, at all times, operate and maintain the Tekapo Power Scheme in accordance with all management plans required in accordance with Conditions 5, 15, and 37 submitted to, and if required, certified by the Canterbury Regional Council as part of the conditions of resource consents CRC254907 and CRC254908.

 REVIEW

-The Canterbury Regional Council may, once per year, on any of the last five working days of March or September, serve notice on the consent holder of its intention to review the conditions of resource consents [insert consent numbers] for the purposes of dealing with any adverse effect on the environment which may arise from the exercise of the consent(s) and which it is appropriate to deal with at a later stage.
+Subject to conditions 43 and 44, the Canterbury Regional Council may, once per year, on any of the last five working days of March or September, serve notice on the consent holder of its intention to review the conditions of resource consents CRC254907 and CRC254908 pursuant to section 128(1) of the Resource Management Act 1991 for the purposes of dealing with any adverse effect on the environment which may arise from the exercise of the consent(s) and which it is appropriate to deal with at a later stage.

-At any time during the years 2032, 2039, 2046 and 2053, the Canterbury Regional Council may, following service of notice on the Consent Holder, commence a review of the conditions of resource consents [insert consent numbers] pursuant to section 128(1) of the Resource Management Act 1991 for the following purposes:
+At any time during the years 2032, 2039, 2046 and 2053, the Canterbury Regional Council may, following service of notice on the Consent Holder, commence a review of the conditions of resource consents CRC254907 and CRC254908 pursuant to section 128(1) of the Resource Management Act 1991 for the following purposes:

 (a) To review the adequacy of monitoring required to be undertaken by the consent holder and, if necessary, to address any inadequacy by way of further or amended monitoring conditions; or

-(b) To review the appropriateness of any diversion, take rate, and/or take volume specified within resource consent [insert water permit consent number] to deal with any adverse effect on the environment which may arise from the exercise of the resource consent; or
+(b) To review the appropriateness of any diversion, take rate, and/or take volume specified within resource consent CRC254907 to deal with any adverse effect on the environment which may arise from the exercise of the resource consent; or

-(c) To review the appropriateness of any discharge rate and/or volume specified within resource consent [insert discharge permit consent number] to deal with any adverse effect on the environment which may arise from the exercise of resource consent [insert discharge permit consent number]; or
+(c) To review the appropriateness of any discharge rate and/or volume specified within resource consent CRC254908 [ to deal with any adverse effect on the environment which may arise from the exercise of resource consent CRC254908; or

 (d) To review the appropriateness of any conditions in Schedule One to give effect to the management plans required by Conditions 5, 15, and 37 in Schedule One.